Zeppelin: 1916

 Further raids were delayed by an extended period of poor weather and also by the withdrawal of the majority of Naval Zeppelins in an attempt to resolve the recurrent engine failures.
 Three Zeppelins set off to bomb Rosyth on 5–6 March but were forced by high winds to divert to Hull, killing 18, injuring 52 and causing £25,005 damage.
 At the beginning of April raids were attempted on five successive nights.
-Ten airships set off on 31 March: most turned back and L 15, damaged by antiaircraft fire and an aircraft attacking using Ranken darts, came down in the sea near Margate.
+Ten airships set off on 31 March: most turned back, and L 15, damaged by anti-aircraft fire and an aircraft attacking using Ranken darts, came down in the sea near Margate.
 Most of the 48 killed in the raid were victims of a single bomb which fell on an Army billet in Cleethorpes.
-The following night two Navy Zeppelins bombed targets in the north of England, killing 22 and injuring 130.
-On the night of 2/3 April a six-airship raid was made, targeting the naval base at Rosyth, the Forth Bridge and London.
+The following night, two Navy Zeppelins bombed targets in the north of England, killing 22 and injuring 130.
+On the night of 2–3 April, a six-airship raid was made, targeting the naval base at Rosyth, the Forth Bridge and London.
 None of the airships bombed their intended targets; 13 were killed, 24 injured and much of the £77,113 damage was caused by the destruction of a warehouse in Leith containing whisky.
-Raids on 4/5 April and 5/6 April had little effect, as did a five-Zeppelin raid on 25/6 April and a raid by a single Army Zeppelin the following night.
-On 2/3 July a nine-Zeppelin raid against Manchester and Rosyth was largely ineffective due to weather conditions, and one was forced to land in neutral Denmark, its crew being interned.
+Raids on 4–5 April and 5‐6 April had little effect, as did a five-Zeppelin raid on 25–26 April and a raid by a single Army Zeppelin the following night.
+On 2–3 July, a nine-Zeppelin raid against Manchester and Rosyth was largely ineffective due to weather conditions, and one was forced to land in neutral Denmark, its crew being interned.

 On 28–29 July, the first raid to include one of the new and much larger R-class Zeppelins, L 31, took place.
 The 10-Zeppelin raid achieved very little; four turned back early and the rest wandered over a fog-covered landscape before giving up.
 Adverse weather dispersed raids on 30–31 July and 2–3 August, and on 8–9 August nine airships attacked Hull with little effect.
 On 24–25 August 12 Navy Zeppelins were launched: eight turned back without attacking and only Heinrich Mathy's L 31 reached London; flying above low clouds, 36 bombs were dropped in 10 minutes on south east London.
 Nine people were killed, 40 injured and £130,203 of damage was caused.